 Day Use picnic facilities are located at South Abutment East Recreation Area, Wenks Landing Recreation Area and Tom Merrill Recreation Area.
 A picnic shelter is available in the Tom Merrill Recreation Area.
-Shelter reservations may be made by calling (318) 949-1804.
+Pavilion fees ($50) and shelter reservations may be made by calling (318) 949-1804.
 A playground is also located here.
 There are no designated swimming areas on Bayou Bodcau.

 Bayou Bodcau Dam and Reservoir offers visitors an abundance of fishing opportunities.
 Visitors can catch their limit of Black Bass, Spotted Bass, Crappie, Catfish and various species of bream and sunfish.
 The Bayou is also home to various commercial fish species such as Buffalo, Carp, Gar, and Bowfin.
 Depending on the seasonal fluctuations in water levels, crawfish may also be caught in fair amounts.